spykard/Classification-HMMs/README.md

 ## Coding Notes - HOHMM

-The states in HOHMM, are mapped to the input state labels in the order that it encountered them.
+The states in HOHMM are mapped to the input state labels in the order that it encountered them.

 [Documentation](https://simple-hohmm.readthedocs.io/en/latest/)